Bangkit-2022-NusaL/NusaL-CC/README.md

            * Use the previously set region and zone `asia-southeast2-a`
            * Select Machine Configuration using series `E2` and machine type `e2-medium`
              <br>
-             > Since need it for general purposes only, E2 machines offers a good balance of price and performance, and are suitable for a wide variety of common workloads including databases.
+             > Since its for general purposes only, E2 machines offers a good balance of price and performance, and are suitable for a wide variety of common workloads including databases.
            * In the **Boot disk** section, click **Change**, and then do the following:
              * On the Public images tab, choose the following: